Rachid Mimouni

-Rachid Mimouni (رشيد ميموني; 20 November 1945 - 12 February 1995) was an Algerian writer, teacher, and human rights activist.
+Rachid Mimouni (Racid Mimuni, رشيد ميموني; 20 November 1945 - 12 February 1995) was an Algerian writer, teacher, and human rights activist.

 Mimouni wrote novels describing Algerian society in a realist style.
 He was threatened by Islamic militants for his stance against a movement which he described as being based on archaic ideas, irrelevant in the present time.

 Biography

 Rachid Mimouni was born in Boudouaou, 30 km from Algiers to a family of poor peasants.

 Mimouni studied science at the University of Algiers before becoming a teacher at the École supérieure du commerce (business school) in Algiers.
-He was president of the Kateb Yacine foundation and he also held the position of vice-president at Amnesty International.
+He was president of the Kateb Yacine foundation and also held the position of vice-president at Amnesty International.
 He fled Algeria for France in 1993 to escape the civil war and the assassinations of intellectuals.
 He died in Paris in 1995 of hepatitis.
+Prior to his death, he had been "living in Morocco for the past two years".